-We have babies available.
+We have brown spotted kittens available.
 See them on the kittens page.

 StarKittie Bengals is an in-home cattery where our cats and kittens have run of the house.
 Our cats are well socialized with other cats and children.
 They are used to hearing other strange sounds from several types of band instruments.
 All of our cats show in the Great Lakes region, and around the country.

 I am a veterinary technician student, so I make sure all of our cats have the best health care.
 All pregnant moms get an ultrasound 25-30 days into their pregnancy.
 The kittens are all seen by a veterinarian at least once before they go to their new homes.
 Of course they are also de-wormed every 2 weeks.

 Bengal cats are extremely intelligent, and alert to anything new in their environment.
 Because of this, bengals can learn simple dog-like tricks, and to walk on a leash.
 Bengals are also natural retrievers of soft balls and cat toys.
 They love to climb to high places and seem to enjoy riding around on their owner's shoulder.
 Most love to be cuddled, and because they have different fur than normal cats, people with cat allergies don't seem to have trouble cuddling a bengal cat.